Trapped-Ion Quantum Simulation of Collective Neutrino Oscillations: Results of Quantum Simulations

 \section{Results of Quantum Simulations}

 In this section we report the results obtained from the simulations carried out on the Quantinuum trapped-ion device.
-We perform two distinct simulation: Frst, we approximate the full time evolution with a single Trotter step with different values of $dt$, as done in Ref.~\cite{hall2021simulation}; Second, we perform a multi-step simulation fixing $dt=4 \, \mu^{-1}$.
-The single step results are obtained using both a system with $N=4$ neutrinos, equivalent to the one studied in Ref.~\cite{hall2021simulation} on a superconducting device and in Ref.~\cite{illa2022basic} on a quantum annealer, as well as for a larger system with $N=8$.
-Similarly to this work, the simulation on superconducting circuits required a number of qubits equal to $N$ while, using the strategy described in Ref.~\cite{illa2022basic}, in order to map the problem into a quantum annealer we would need at least $2^{N+2}$ physical qubits in the ideal case of all-to-all connectivity (corresponding to $64$ qubits for $N=4$ and $1024$ qubits for $N=8$).
-However, due to the limited connectivity in these devices, a large number of auxiliary qubit needs to be employed.
-With the Pegasus topology implemented in the D-Wave Advantage system, the $N=4$ simulation presented in Ref.~\cite{illa2022basic} required $\approx2000$ physical qubits and, by extrapolating the resource requirements estimated in Fig.~9 there, a simulation with $N=8$ neutrinos will require $\approx10^5$ physical qubits and is likely out of reach in the near future.
+We perform two distinct simulation: First, we approximate the full time evolution with a single Trotter step with different values of $dt$, as done in Ref.~\cite{hall2021simulation}.
+Second, we perform a multistep simulation fixing $dt=4 \, \mu^{-1}$.
+The single-step results are obtained using both a system with $N=4$ neutrinos$\textrm{---}$equivalent to the one studied in Ref.~\cite{hall2021simulation} on a superconducting device and in Ref.~\cite{illa2022basic} on a quantum annealer$\textrm{---}$and a larger system with $N=8$.
+Similarly to this work, the simulation on superconducting circuits required a number of qubits equal to $N$, while, using the strategy described in Ref.~\cite{illa2022basic}, in order to map the problem into a quantum annealer, we would need at least $2^{N+2}$ physical qubits in the ideal case of all-to-all connectivity (corresponding to $64$ qubits for $N=4$ and $1024$ qubits for $N=8$).
+However, due to the limited connectivity in these devices, a large number of auxiliary qubits need to be employed.
+With the Pegasus topology implemented in the D-Wave Advantage system, the $N=4$ simulation presented in Ref.~\cite{illa2022basic} required $\approx2000$ physical qubits; by extrapolating the resource requirements estimated in Fig.~9 there, a simulation with $N=8$ neutrinos will require $\approx10^5$ physical qubits and is likely out of reach in the near future.

 For each simulation, the circuit is repeated $M=200$ times in order to collect statistics for the measurement outcomes.
 The results of the simulation are then analyzed by calculating statistical confidence intervals using the Bayesian approach already employed in Ref.~\cite{hall2021simulation}.
-In this section the size of the squares representing the results in the figures cover the $68\%$ confidence interval, while errorbars give the $90\%$ interval.